vlad1m1r-k/ppm/readme.md

   + Container can be opened by double click
 - __1.003__
   + convenience improvements
-  + //TODO change password at next logon
+  + change password at next login feature added